toradex/moses/clients/python/docs/ApplicationsApi.md

 Change application properties

-Changes specified properties on an applicaton
+Changes specified properties on an application

 ### Example